 - Serve several small meals – If the patient has decreased appetite, having small portions of food each time may help.

-- Choose easy to swallow foods – Some examples are: mashed tofu, scrambled eggs, and porridge.
-These kind of foods are considered a soft diet.
+- Choose easy to swallow foods – Some examples are mashed tofu, scrambled eggs, and porridge.
+These kinds of foods are considered a soft diet.
 Especially in the later stages of dementia, the risk of choking may be higher.

 Bathing and toileting